 As part of the Stage 2 SFRA, a site walkover and ground-truthing exercise was carried out.
-This involved inspecting the study area on foot in order to assess the validity of existing flood risk information.
+This involved inspecting the study area on foot in order to assess and appraise the validity of existing flood risk information.

-The site walkover was carried out on 16 June 2015.
+The site walkover was carried out on Monday 23 February 2015.
 The site walkover focused on areas considered at risk from fluvial, pluvial and groundwater flooding.
-These locations included areas close to watercourses, flood defence structures and other areas close to past or predicted flooding.
+These locations consisted of, but are not limited to, areas close to the River Suck and its tributaries, local watercourses, flood defence structures and topographic areas and features that correspond with flood extent boundaries.